tejasm-dev/BiP-in-BrainF/README.md

 # "Build in Public" in BrainF

+[Run this project](https://www.google.com/search?q=BrainF%20compiler): Copy and paste this in one of the BrainF compilers.

 This is a code showing how to print "Build in Public" in an esoteric programming language called BrainF**k.

 Comments are shown to tell steps of initiating and printing every single letter step by step.